ydrallap/B2260/AdditionalDocs/HardwareUserManual.md

 < Please provide a block diagram showing how power is routed from various sources to PMIC and then to SoC, expansion connectors, the intermediate regulators >

+< Please send any images to robert.wolff@linaro.org >

 <img src="http://i.imgur.com/EzSF6WF.png" data-canonical-src="http://i.imgur.com/EzSF6WF.png" width="750" height="480" />

 ### DC Power Input

 < Additional details and schematics related to power conditioning circuitry to allow hobbyists from power from other sources >

+< Please send any images to robert.wolff@linaro.org >

 - An 8V to 18V power from a dedicated DC jack J901.
 - An 8V to 18V power from the SYS_DCIN pins on the Low Speed Expansion Connector CON7001.